 People who identify as asexual are not sexually attracted to either sex, though the spectrum of experiences vary from person to person.

-Individuals who identify as bisexual are attracted to both sexes, either in physical or emotional ways, or both.
+Individuals who identify as bisexual are attracted to more than one gender, either physically or emotionally

 A person is considered to be cisgender if they identify with the sex they were assigned at birth.